knaaptime/seg_networks/paper/conclusion.md

 both theoretical and methodological perspectives.
 Given the results presented here, we believe the appropriate operationalization of *space* remains a clear hurdle for understanding social interaction and urban inequality.
-Thus, we close with a classic reminder from a legendary scholar in spatial analysis:

->It remains for spatial analysts to carefully specify spatial weights matrices so that they truly represent the phenomena being analyzed.[@getis2009SpatialWeights, p.409]
+Thus, we close with a classic reminder from a legendary scholar in spatial analysis, that "it remains for spatial analysts to carefully specify spatial weights matrices so that they truly represent the phenomena being analyzed" [@getis2009SpatialWeights, p.409].
+In the context of segregation measurement, it is clear that ignoring intentionally-designed aspects of the built-environment skews our concept of social interaction.